 This mesmerizing orange rug just had to be part of this collection.

 Orange is a statement color of mid-century modern interiors.
-The understated geometric patterns in the Santamaria Geometric Orange Area Rug never go out of style.
+The strong geometric patterns in the Orange Reagan Area Rug never go out of style.

 As a result, this rug can be integrated in many different interiors, whether living room, bedroom or dining room, and spruce up the space with a vibrant new atmosphere.